backplane/conex/hugo/README.md

 [`debian:stable-slim`](https://hub.docker.com/_/debian/)-based dockerization of hugo-extended -- the static site generator

-I use it as a builder in multi-stage container builds, I also run it interactively during development.
+I use it as a builder in multi-stage image builds, I also run it interactively during development.

 ## Usage

 ### Interactive

-This shell function demonstrates using this container in place of having the actual hugo binary.
+This shell function demonstrates using this container image in place of having the actual hugo binary.

 ```sh
 hugo() {